D'Moi Hodge

-D'Moi Malike Hodge (/dəˈmɔɪ/ də-MOY; born December 20, 1998) is a British Virgin Islander professional basketball player who last played for Aris Thessaloniki of the Greek Basketball League (GBL).
+D'Moi Malike Hodge (/dəˈmɔɪ/ də-MOY; born December 20, 1998) is a British Virgin Islander professional basketball player for the Frayles de Guasave.
 He played college basketball for the State College of Florida, Cleveland State, and Missouri.

 Early life and high school career

 Hodge was born on December 20, 1998, in Tortola, British Virgin Islands, to Courtney Hodge and Cleopatria King Defreitas.
 He started to play basketball at a community court behind his house where he played with his cousins and friends.

 Hodge moved to the United States as a teenager but returned one year later due to homesickness.
 He decided to go back to the United States at the age of 17 to pursue his goals that were not possible in the Islands.
 Hodge played his senior year of high school basketball at Faith Baptist Christian Academy in Ludowici, Georgia.
 While at Faith Baptist Christian Academy, Hodge earned league MVP and championship MVP honors.